nextauthjs/next-auth/www/docs/adapters/fauna.md

 ## Schema

-Run the following commands inside of the `Shell` tab in the Fauna dashboard to setup the appropriate collected and indexes.
+Run the following commands inside of the `Shell` tab in the Fauna dashboard to setup the appropriate collections and indexes.

 ```javascript
 CreateCollection({ name: "accounts" })